 A defendant can employ one of three common defenses to challenge allegations under this statute.
 These include the accused showing that he/she:

 - did not possess a fake identification card.

 - did not know that another person was using his/her ID.

 - were a victim of police misconduct.

 2.1 No possession

 Recall that a person can be charged under these laws with the unlawful possession of a fake or canceled ID.
 Further, “possession” has a very precise legal definition under California criminal law.
 Therefore, a defendant can always raise the defense that he/she never had possession of a fake ID card.

 2.2 No knowledge

 Note too that a person is guilty under this statute for knowingly allowing someone else to use his/her identification card.
 A valid defense, then, is for an accused to show that he/she never knew that another person used his/her ID.
 Perhaps, for example, the other person stole the defendant’s identification card.

 2.3 Police misconduct

-It is always a defense under VC 13004 for a defendant to show that he/she was charged of a crime only because police officers engaged in misconduct.
+It is always a defense under VC 13004 for a defendant to show that he/she was charged with a crime only because police officers engaged in misconduct.
 Examples of misconduct include: